-Ill-health and rates of premature death in Australia show a clear gradient across socio-economic status (SES) groups.1-3 People who are more advantaged can afford better food and housing, better health care, and healthy activities.
+Ill-health and rates of premature death in Australia show a clear gradient across socioeconomic status (SES) groups.1 People who are more advantaged can afford better food and housing, better health care, and healthy activities.
 They also generally have more knowledge of healthy choices and behaviours.2

 People who are disadvantaged are more likely to live with multiple risks to their health.
-Lower socio-economic status is associated with higher rates of obesity, lack of adequate physical activity, and diabetes—especially so among Indigenous communities.1, 3, 4
+Lower socioeconomic status is associated with higher rates of obesity, lack of adequate physical activity, and diabetes—especially so among Aboriginal and Torres Strait Islander communities.3

 There is also a clear social gradient among people who smoke, with lower education and income linked with higher rates of smoking (see Section 9.1).
-Social differentials in smoking during pregnancy, cigarette consumption, duration of smoking, and exposure to environmental tobacco smoke contribute substantially to socio-economic differentials in health status and mortality.
+Social differentials in smoking during pregnancy, cigarette consumption, duration of smoking, and exposure to secondhand smoke contribute substantially to socio-economic differentials in disease risk and mortality.
 Current smokers are much less likely than non-smokers to be in good health and the incidence of numerous diseases is significantly higher among smokers and recent ex-smokers than among long-time ex-smokers and never smokers.4, 5

 This section outlines data on relative rates of poor health, disease, mortality, and life expectancy across SES groups, and also presents estimates of the contribution of smoking to these health disparities.